mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * Policies and server configuration - there are a couple of ways to maintain your deployment artifacts.
 You can maintain an API Gateway configuration as a Policy Studio folder in a source code management system (SCM).
 GitHub and GitLab are two popular choices.
 As an alternative, you can version control `FED` or `POL`/`ENV` files.

-In addition to the source code, you need to maintain deployment artifacts in the form of a Docker image, since this is what you deploy in the EMT mode.
+In addition to the source code, you need to maintain deployment artifacts in the form of a Docker image, since this is what you deploy in the container mode.
 Thus, a Docker registry is required.

 * RDBMS backup - use the appropriate backup procedure for the selected RDBMS.
 * Cassandra - follow recommendations in [Cassandra backup and restore](/docs/cass_admin/admin_cassandra_classic/cassandra_bur/).
 You will need to decide how frequently you should back up Cassandra.
 This decision will be impacted by what data you store in Cassandra.
 Is it only API Manager data?
 Or does it include OAuth tokens and custom KPS?
 The main discussion point is to decide how much data you could potentially lose without seriously affecting your business.
 A daily backup may be a good starting point.
 There are a couple of good blogs on backing up and restoring Cassandra: